 This is usually done to test the integrity and condition of the eardrum, the middle ear bones and the eustachian tube.
 It involves putting a small amount of air pressure into the ear canal.
 Tympanometry helps to diagnose different types of hearing loss.

 This test is done where words are played for you to hear in different volumes.
 This will determine how well you can hear speech and normal conversations.

 What are the Treatments for Permanent Hearing Loss?

 For people with sensorineural hearing loss, the condition is usually permanent.
 This is because once the sensitive hair cells in the cochlear are damaged, they cannot be repaired.
 However, most sensorineural hearing loss can be treated with hearing aids, assistive listening devices, and hearing rehabilitation.
 These treatments can significantly improve your quality of life.

 This is an electroacoustic device which is designed to amplify sound for the user.
 The aim is to make speech more intelligible and to improve hearing.

 These implants offer sufficient hearing for a better understanding of speech.
 The doctor will inform you if you are a suitable candidate for any of these surgeries.
 Usually, you will undergo several audiological tests to assess your candidacy for such implants.

 ALDs are designed to improve communication for people with hearing loss and may be used with or without hearing aids or implants.
 Examples of ALDs are visual indicators and alarms, FM systems, vibro-tactile devices, and telephone connectivity devices.

-This is the process of providing training and treatment to improve a patient’s hearing.
+This is the process of providing training and therapy to improve a patient’s hearing.
 Rehabilitation services focus on teaching patients to adjust to hearing loss, make the best of hearing aids, explore ALDs, manage daily conversations and background noises, etc.